 - 1. On the computer where you installed IBM SPSS Modeler, select Services from Administrative Tools on the Control Panel. - 2.
-Locate IBM SPSS Modeler Server in the list and restart it. - 3.
+Locate the server in the list and restart it. - 3.
 Click OK to close the dialog box.

 To restart the Web Service on UNIX: